WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 [tip] **Recommended:** The developer said, "This API is the newest version." [/tip]
 [tip] **Recommended:** Regarding regular updates, the user asked, "When can we expect a version update?" [/tip]

-For more information about quotation marks, see Quotation Marks.
+For more information, see [Quotation marks](https://make.wordpress.org/docs/style-guide/punctuation/quotation-marks/#quotation-marks-with-commas-and-periods).

 ## Periods with abbreviations

 Use periods at the end of shortened words.
 Don't use periods with acronyms and initialisms.
 Similarly, don't use periods with commons words that are abbreviations such as *app* or *demo*.

-Refer [Abbreviations]() for additional information.
+For more information, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/#periods).

 ## Periods with numbers

 Use a period to represent a decimal point.

-For more information about numbers, see [Numbers]().
+For more information, see [Numbers](https://make.wordpress.org/docs/style-guide/formatting/numbers/#commas-and-decimal-points-in-numbers).

 ## Periods with headings

 Don't end headings, subheadings, or titles with periods.

-For additional information about headings, see [Headings]()
+For more information, see [Headings and titles](https://make.wordpress.org/docs/style-guide/formatting/headings/#formatting-headings).

 ## Periods with captions

-In general, don't use periods with captions.
+In general, avoid using periods with captions.

-For more information, see [Figures]().
+For more information, see [Text associated with images](https://make.wordpress.org/docs/style-guide/formatting/media/#text-associated-with-images).